Documentation

 Note that several restrictions apply when using PDF files as images:

-When providing raw pixel data as the source
+When providing raw pixel data as the source, you must specify a dictionary with the following keys as the format:

 #image(